 - INCORRECT: Hello, Joe, what do you know?

 - CORRECT: Hello, Joe.
 What do you know?

 When considering when to use commas with names there are a few things to consider.
 The firstr is that the vocative comma creates proper grammar for phrases more likely to be found in the spoken word.
 It is often used at the beginning of letters and emails.
 Outside of correspondences, the vocative case is more prevalent in informal and creative writing.

 Professional writing, such as scholarly papers or professional blogs and web sites, is less likely to use the vocative case because of its informality.
 While the vocative case can clarify the meaning of a sentence, it is good practice to avoid its use in professional writing.

 What Meaning Does Your Comma Convey?

 Although it might not seem like much, the vocative comma is essential to the meaning of certain sentences.
-What are your thoughts on vocative commas?
+What are your thoughts on using vocative commas before and after names?
 Are they necessary at the beginning of a letter or email?
 Share your thoughts in the comments!